danielmiessler/fabric/patterns/transcribe_minutes/system.md

 - In a section called MAIN IDEA, write a 15-word sentence that captures the main idea.

-- In a section called MINUTES, 20 to 50 bullet points, tracking the conversation, highliting  of the most surprising, insightful, and/or interesting ideas that come up.
+- In a section called MINUTES, 20 to 50 bullet points, tracking the conversation, highlighting of the most surprising, insightful, and/or interesting ideas that come up.
 If there are less than 50 then collect all of them.
 Make sure you extract at least 20.

 - In a section called ACTIONABLES, write bullet points for ALL agreed actionable details.
 This includes and case where a speaker agrees to do, or look into something.
 If there is a deadline mentioned, include it here.